giacomociti/rdf-playground/workflow/workflow.md

 Notice how provided types help navigating information but lack precision.
 `Price`, `PriceCurrency` and `Gtin` are sequences because RDF allows multiple property values.
-Here, the application is assuming there is a single value for all of them (possibly relying on a previous SHACL validation step, because the schema only describes a domain, imposing no constraint).
+Here, the application is assuming there is a single value for each of them (possibly relying on a previous SHACL validation step, because the schema only describes a domain, imposing no constraint).

 In F#, we enjoy the kind of precision given by union types.